Do employment standards apply to you?

 Learn about the Human Rights Code, file a human rights complaint or search for a decision.

-Find out if you qualify, or get help with benefit payments, your Record of Employment form or tax documents.
+Find out if you qualify, or get help with benefit payments or your record of employment (ROE).

 Resolve disputes involving goods and services, debts, insurance, property and construction.